Freedom Cards

 • The “from” state: a conditioned, passive, or externally influenced way of thinking, feeling, or willing.

-• The “to” state: a more conscious, unified, and freely chosen way of engaging with self and world.
+• The “to” state: a more conscious, integrated, and freely chosen way of engaging with self and world.

 Example (STEP 11-7):